Use the EC2Launch v1 agent to perform tasks during EC2 Windows instance launch - Amazon Elastic Compute Cloud

 • Dynamically extends the operating system partition to include any unpartitioned space.

 • Executes user data (if specified).
-For more information about specifying user data, see Work with instance user data.
+For more information about specifying user data, see Run commands when you launch an EC2 instance with user data input.

 • Sets persistent static routes to reach the metadata service and AWS KMS servers.